TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 **Source:** 1554_hold_line_plan_armor_bonus.yaml

 ---
-### 2023-01-15 - Removes second Point Defense Laser from USA King Raptor and halves reload time of single Point Defense Laser <a name='link__20230115__1555_king_raptor_point_defense_laser'></a>
+### 2023-01-15 - Removes second Point Defense Laser from USA King Raptor and halves reload time of remaining single Point Defense Laser <a name='link__20230115__1555_king_raptor_point_defense_laser'></a>
 **Changes**

-- **FIX**: The USA King Raptor no longer has 2 Point Defense Laser modules with reload times of 266 ms each.
+- **TWEAK**: The USA King Raptor no longer has 2 Point Defense Laser modules with reload times of 266 ms each.
 Instead it now has just one with a reload time of 133 ms.

 **Links**